 Philadelphia @ AARoads

 Home of the Declaration of Independence and the Liberty Bell, the City of Brotherly Love boasts well over 1.5 million residents.
 Philadelphia also offers the Ben Franklin Institute, Philadelphia Museum of Art, and University of Pennsylvania.
 As far as highways are concerned, many cancelled projects are be traced through the history of Philadelphia.
 What does exist, is typical of Northeastern U.S. cities, with older viaducts and narrower right of ways.
 A handful of terminated or truncated U.S. highways also existed in the Philadelphia area.
 U.S. 309, U.S. 422, and U.S. 611 all once were signed in city streets.
-The city is also home to two of beautiful suspensions bridges, that of the Walt Whitman Bridge (Interstate 76) and the Benjamin Franklin Bridge (Interstate 676).
+The city is also home to two suspensions bridges: the Walt Whitman Bridge (Interstate 76) and the Benjamin Franklin Bridge (Interstate 676).

 The first freeway within Philadelphia, the Schuylkill Expressway.
 The expressway first shows up on maps in the 1950s as Pennsylvania 43.
 The freeway was short compared to modern standards, and was signed as north and south.
 When the Interstate system was commissioned, the freeway was upgraded to Interstate 80.
 Overall the highway carried four lanes of travel back then, and was not upgraded until much later to the current six lane standards.
 The freeway was renumbered Interstate 76 in the 1960s, when Interstate 80 was rerouted along the Keystone Shortcut in the northern part of the state.